lsolesen/konstrukt-example-app/README.markdown

     $factory->pdo_dsn = 'sqlite:../blog.sqlite';

 Make sure that you have write access to the directory where the sqllite file will be put.
 Now we need to make our first component:

+Migrating database
+--

+Create a var directory and make it writable.

+	mkdir var
+	chmod 777 var

+Go to the script directory.
+Run the following code:

+    php generate_migration.php

+This command will generate a migration file in the directory migrations.
+Navigate to that file and edit it:

+    gedit migrations/20100309200758.php